fangfufu/httpdirfs/README.md

 for the technical and moral support.
 Your wisdom is much appreciated!
 - I would like to thank [Edenist](https://github.com/edenist) for providing FreeBSD compatibility patches.
+- I would like to thank [hiliev](https://github.com/hiliev) for providing macOS compatibility patches.
 - I would like to thank [-Archivist](https://www.reddit.com/user/-Archivist/) for not providing FTP or WebDAV access to his server.
 This piece of software was written in direct response to his appalling behaviour.